hackforla/peopledepot/.github/ISSUE_TEMPLATE/create-table-issue-template.md

 ### Data Fields

-- [ ] For each FK below: if the FK table hasn't been created yet (i.e, if the issue for it under **Associated Tables** below is still open), you will need to:

-    - [ ] Comment out the relevant line(s) of code after you create them
-    - [ ] Add an action item on the open FK Table Issue to uncomment the code line(s) you commented out, when that issue's table is created
-    - [ ] Provide your file and line number(s) as a permalink under resources in that issue

 - [ ] Copied from spreadsheet and confirmed according to ERD

 | Name | Type | FK Table | FK Table Issue(s) |